 Of course, not all custody and child support disputes can be settled outside of court.
 If you and your child’s other parent cannot reach an agreement through negotiation or mediation, Kathryn is an accomplished litigator who will zealously advocate for your rights and your child’s rights in court.

-To schedule a consultation with Kathryn in her Plano office please click the link on this page.
+To schedule a consultation with Kathryn in her Frisco office please click the link on this page.

 Kathryn Lanigan Pruitt